 Despite Ferguson and Steele’s exits, the keeper continued to develop into the goalkeeper both coaches believed he could be, which was handy for United given their struggles since the great manager’s departure four years ago.

-De Gea won United’s Player of the Year award three times in succession before Ander Herera broke his streak last month, and he is now his nation’s undisputed No.1, having finally taken the gloves from Iker Casillas.
+De Gea won United’s Player of the Year award three times in succession before Ander Herera broke his streak in 2016-17, and he is now his nation’s undisputed No.1, having finally taken the gloves from Iker Casillas.

 By Ian Watson